Spring on Zarechnaya Street: Production

 After graduating in 1952 from the Institute of Cinematography, Marlen Khutsiev became a director at the Odessa Film Studio.
 Working as an assistant director in various film groups, he wrote the script for his first feature film.
 The initial version of the script was not accepted for the production and Khutsiev had to finish it together with Mironer, co-author of his thesis film.
 In the post-war period, the Odessa Film Studio became the base where many people came to make films.
 Director of the studio Alexander Gorsky invited Marlen Khutsiev and Felix Mironer to the studio.
 One of Gorsky's conditions was that they work together.
 Filming began in 1953, and the premiere of the film took place on November 26, 1956.
 With the film "Spring on Zarechnaya Street" Khutsiev paved the way for a new generation of actors: it was the film debut of VGIK graduates Yuri Belov, Nikolai Rybnikov, Gennadi Yukhtin.
 The role of teacher Tatyana Sergeevna was played by non-professional actress Nina Ivanova.

 Most of the filming took place in Zaporozhye.
 Some scenes were shot in Odessa (for example, in the park "Victory").
 In Zaporozhye, the filming was conducted at Zaporizhstal and Dneprospetsstal plants.
 In addition to the factory scenes, the film crew also worked in the 47th and 4th high schools of working youth in Pavlo-Kichkas, in the park "Dubovaya Roshcha", the district military enlistment office, the Palace of Culture of the aluminum plant (in the Soviet era - the Palace of Culture named after S.M.
 Kirov).

-Nikolai Rybnikov was helped to get into character by 23-year-old Grigory Pometun, who later became a well-deserved steel-maker of Ukraine.
+Nikolai Rybnikov was helped to get into character by 23-year-old Grigory Pometun, who later became a well-deserved steel-maker of Ukrainian SSR.

 At the end of 1956 the film became a box-office leader and gathered more than 30 million viewers, losing out only to the Italian melodrama A Husband for Anna by Giuseppe De Santis.
 The film was awarded a bronze medal at the VI Festival of Youth and Students in 1957 in Moscow.